Shopify/sewing-kit-next/packages/core/README.md

 ## Modeling

-Sewing-kit parses the shape of a codebase by modeling it into concepts it understands.
+Loom parses the shape of a codebase by modeling it into concepts it understands.
 At a high-level these these concepts are a `Workspace` and `Project`.

 ### Project